bartoszLesniewski/Virtual-world-Java/README.md

 # Virtual world Java
 The implementation of virtual world simulator in Java.
+It is based on the previous project written in C++ and have the same rules (for a full description look at README file in [Virtual World CPP](https://github.com/l-bartek/Virtual-world-cpp).
+This time UI is created using Swing.
+Application functionalities (transition to the next turn, saving and loading game state) are realized by components from the GUI library.